PeterCamilleri/mini_readline/README.md

   end
 ```
-To enable the use of a custom auto-completer, three things mst be done:
+To enable the use of a custom auto-completer, three things must be done:
 * The option[:auto_complete] must be set to true
 * The option[:auto_source] must be set to the class name of the new completer.
 * Any optional, additional options required by the completer must be set.